muSpectre/muGrid/doc/source/Python.rst

 Field collections
 *****************

-In *µ*\Grid, fields are grouped into field collections.
+In µGrid, fields are grouped into field collections.
 A field collection knows about the spatial discretization of the fields, but each field can differ in number of sub-points and components.